greenphyto/erpnext/erpnext/assets/notification/new_asset/new_asset.md

-Need to set asset category:
+Need to set an asset category:
 {{asset_list}}